 scattering of pavement cafés to rest at and watch the world pass by.
 One block east of Gandhi Square is the Carlton Centre, Africa's tallest building (visit the Roof Africa viewing deck on the 50th floor for phenomenal views of the city), and a few blocks south is the impressive One Eloff building which has a great rooftop events venue.

 2km east from the Carlton Centre, also straddling Main and Commissioner Streets, is the trendy Maboneng precinct.
 This area sprang to life in 2008 when a local entrepreneur bought several rundown industrial properties and transformed them into a fashionable residential neighbourhood.
-This is another great place to explore on foot with plenty of cafes, bars, intersting boutiques and gift shops, plus an independent cinema The Bioscope and POP Art Theatre, an excellent backpackers hostel Curiocity African Design Hostels and a weekly Sunday market, Market On Main (see our Maboneng district guide for more).
+This is another great place to explore on foot with plenty of cafes, bars, intersting boutiques and gift shops, plus an excellent backpackers hostel Curiocity African Design Hostels and a weekly Sunday market, Market On Main (see our Maboneng district guide for more).
 Neighbouring Maboneng is the Ellis Park Precinct, named for the famous Ellis Park rugby stadium and home to a growing number of artist studios and art galleries.

 One of the best ways to discover downtown Joburg's many hidden treasures is on a walking or cycling tour, companies specialising in the downtown area include MainStreetWalks (based in Maboneng) and Past Experiences.
 While it isn't recommended to walk around the neighbourhoods of Hillbrow, Berea or Yeoville on your own, Dlala Nje offer excellent guided tours of these fascinating areas that also include a visit to the top floor of the iconic Ponte tower, one of Africa's tallest buildings.
 The hop-on hop-off City Sightseeing Bus tour makes several stops in the Joburg city centre and you can also easily get around the area by public transport using the Gautrain bus (weekdays only) or Rea Vaya bus which both depart from the Park Station Gautrain in Braamfontein.